WardPearce/paaster/README.md

 Rclone is no longer supported for performance reasons & paaster is now only s3 compatible.

-Luckily you can get cheap / free & easy to setup s3 compatible storage from [idrive e2](https://www.idrive.com/e2/) or [backblaze b2](https://www.backblaze.com/b2/cloud-storage.html).
+Luckily you can get cheap / free & easy to setup s3 compatible storage from [idrive e2](https://www.idrive.com/e2/) (no free tier anymore) or [backblaze b2](https://www.backblaze.com/b2/cloud-storage.html) (10 GB free).

 ## Production without docker